 You’ve got all that data—now it’s time to parse it into meaningful information.

 - Pageviews – Also known as a page impression, a pageview describes each instance a user visits a web page.
 Thus, a single user who clicks on a page multiple times will contribute multiple page views.
-Note that unique pageviews is a separate metric that counts how many individual users visit a page, no matter how many times.
+Note that unique pageviews are a separate metric that counts how many individual users visit a page, no matter how many times.

 - Bounce Rate – This is the rate at which users navigate away from a site after viewing only one page.
 Though there is no definitive answer for an ideal bounce rate, you should strive for a figure under 50%.